xant/libhl/README.md

 libhl
 =====

-Tiny C library implementing a set of APIs to efficiently manage some basic data structures such as : hashtables, linked lists, queues, trees, ringbuffers, red-black trees, priority queues, skip lists
+C library implementing a set of APIs to efficiently manage some basic data structures such as : hashtables, linked lists, queues, trees, ringbuffers, red-black trees, priority queues, skip lists

 The provided APIs are :